rlucente-se-jboss/configure-caching-dns/README.md

 cluster.
 There are many ways to meet this requirement include cloud services like AWS' Route53.
 This project establishes a local authoritative DNS server on a home network.
 Why go that route? (heh, pun intended).
-Well, I have a Raspberry Pi 4 laying around and, with the newer 5.x kernel in Red Hat Enterprise Linux 9, this was trivial to do.
-So, here are the instructions to install RHEL 9 on a small Raspberry Pi 4 and have it serve as both a DHCP and DNS authoritative server.
+Well, I have a low cost Inovato Quadra Arm device running Armbian laying around to use.
+So, here are the instructions to configure the Quadra as both a DHCP and DNS authoritative server.

-## Install RHEL on the Pi
-My colleague Paul Armstrong outlines the [required steps](https://github.com/parmstro/94Pi4/wiki/Manual-Deployment-Method).
-In a nutshell, you'll make sure that the RPi 4 has the latest bootloader firmware, then you'll format a small FAT32 partition on the SD-card for the [upstream RPi 4 UEFI firwmare](https://github.com/pftf/RPi4/releases), and then finally you'll perform a standard installation of RHEL 9 from USB.
-Paul does an excellent job explaining these steps.

-For this project, you can start with a `minimal` RHEL installation and DHCP for the IP configuration.
-These instructions focus on non-routable IPv4 addresses, so you can ignore IPv6 configuration when going through the operating system installation.

 ## Configure the server
-Once you have RHEL installed, remove the USB media and reboot the system.
-You're now ready to configure the various services.

 To begin, copy or clone this repository to your server.

 ### Review the configuration file and scripts
-Make sure to change the `USERNAME` and `PASSWORD` parameters in the `demo.conf` file.
-I strongly recommend reviewing all of the remaining parameters in that file as well as the scripts.
+Review all of the parameters in the `demo.conf` file as well as the scripts.
 A `/24` network mask is assumed and values are pre-selected for DNS entries and IPv4 address assignments.
 Make sure that these all match your requirements.

-### Register for updates and insights
+### Make sure system is up to date
-Run the first script to register the system with the Red Hat Subscription Manager and Insights.
-This will also apply any package updates.
+Run the first script to apply any package updates.

-    sudo ./01-setup-rhel.sh
+    sudo ./01-setup.sh

 Make sure to reboot if there were any kernel updates applied.

 ### Configure the DNS authoritative server
 Before running, make sure that the script configures the forward/reverse zone files to meet your needs.
-You can add additional host names an IPv4 address assignments as needed.
+You can add additional host names and IPv4 address assignments as needed.

     sudo ./02-config-dns.sh